 Let's take an example.
-We are modelling a Network, and in our simple model our Network has collection of Devices.
-So we define our classes as
+We are modelling a Network, and in our simple model our Network has collection of Device(s).
+We decide that instead of Device having its own table, we want to persist them into the join table of its relationship with the Network since they are only used by the network itself.

+So we define our classes, using annotations, as follows

 '''

 @Entity

 public class Network

 {

 private String name;

 @Embedded

 @ElementCollection

+@CollectionTable(name="NETWORK_DEVICES", joinColumns=@JoinColumn(name=

+"NETWORK ID"))

 private Collection<Device> devices = new HashSet<>();

 public Network(String name)

+{

 this.name = name;

 }

+. . .

 }

 @Embeddable

 public class Device

 {

+@Column(name="DEVICE_NAME")

 private String name;

+@Column(name="DEVICE_IP_ADDR")

 private String ipAddress;

 public Device(String name, String addr)

 this.name = name;

 this.ipAddress = addr;

 }

 }

 '''